 The Mysterious Traveler

-“The Good Die Young” — This episode could perhaps be the most unnerving of this list (and in fact was voted as such in a popular old time radio forum).
+“The Good Die Young“ — This episode could perhaps be the most unnerving of this list (and in fact was voted as such in a popular old-time radio forum).
 A father brings home a new wife, much to the surprise and chagrin of his teenage daughter.
-The new stepmother is loving, caring, even doting — but, she’s taken some of the father’s attention that used to be for his daughter only.
+The new stepmother is loving, caring, even doting — but, she’s taken some of the father’s attention that used to be for his daughter alone.
 So, the daughter contrives all sorts of ways to get rid of the new wife, only to be met with understanding and compassion.
 One day, though, the daughter raises the stakes of her game and makes a terrible error in judgment.
-What makes this episode so unsettling is that the villain is but a child…does she turn her conniving ways around?
+What makes this episode so unsettling is that the villain is but a child . . . does she turn her conniving ways around?
 You’ll have to listen.

 “Behind the Locked Door“ — This episode of The Mysterious Traveler was the show’s most popular, and was repeated several times.
 Two archaeologists and a guide, exploring caves near Lake Mead in the Southwestern US, come upon an old wagon train that had been buried under a rock slide a hundred years prior.
 When the guide is attacked, the other two men must figure out what happened, and also find a way to escape the cave of horrors.
 Could it be that the members of the long-gone wagon train are haunting the place they perished in?